resendislab/Covid-19_scRNAseq/Machine_Learning/README.md

 # Machine Learning analysis
  In this section, we present the machine learning analysis of single-cell RNASeq samples for patients with COVID-19.
-From the original paper the samples were stratified through 3 levels or clinical responses: normal, covid-19 moderate, and covid-19 severe or critical.
+From the original paper the samples were stratified through 2 levels or clinical responses: covid-19 moderate, and covid-19 severe or critical.

 # Analysis severe(1) vs moderate(0) response.